 Otherwise, you’ll send them swatches of your reference fabrics (the garments you bought or pulled from your closet, and yes this means you have to cut those garments up).
 The supplier will find similar fabrics and send you samples.

-Most suppliers do charge for swatches + shipping, so be prepared to pay for this.
+Most suppliers do charge for swatches + shipping, so be prepared to pay for this and be sure to account for the cost in your freelance contract.

-Once you have swatches, decide which fabrics you like and buy sample yardage.
+Once you have swatches, decide which fabrics you like or get approval from your client and buy sample yardage.
 The price per yard may be higher than buying for bulk, but do not skip this step.
 Sew up some samples for wash / wear testing to make sure the fabric is perfect before ordering bulk yardage (use a tech pack for sample / bulk production).

 Must Know Fabric Details for Sourcing